reactioncommerce/reaction-docs/developer/contributing.md

 -   `eslint .` for linting
 -   `reaction test` for all tests

-### Core team pull request review
+### Community team pull request review

-Every Monday, the Core team triages all new pull requests.
-The Core team reviews code quality rules including:
+The Community team triages all new pull requests as soon as possible.
+The team reviews code quality rules including:

 -   No new Atmosphere or Meteor dependencies are introduced.
 -   No hard-coded copy: All copy and alerts should have i18n keys and values.